Hyundai i20 Common Problems and Solutions

 Problem:

 There are known issues with the i20 electric window motors failing prematurely.
-If you are noticing that one of the windows is not moving up and down as smoothly as it should, the motor will be the cause of the problem.
+If you notice that one of the windows is not moving up and down smoothly, the motor is likely the cause of the problem.

 Solution:

-Replacing the electric window motor should resolve the issue.
-This should be covered under warranty.
-If not, we can help you find a replacement motor at a very low price.
+Replacing the electric window motor should resolve the problem.
+This is likely covered by warranty.
+If not, we can assist you in finding a replacement motor at a very reasonable price.

 Difficulty level